 To make it easier in terms of logistics and as well as having a guide, we booked a tour to see both sides of the falls for a reasonable $80 each.
-This included pickup from our hotel in Puerto Iguazú and drop off at our hotel in Foz do Iguaçu but excluded entry for the falls.
+This included pickup from our hotel in Puerto Iguazú in Argentina and drop off at our hotel in Foz do Iguaçu in Brazil but excluded entry for the falls.
 We had booked a group tour but as it was only us on the tour today, it ended being a private tour.

 After the short drive we arrived at the entrance to Iguazú National Park.

 And our tickets in hand for 600 pesos ($21) each.
 The debit/credit card system wasn't working but luckily we had brought enough cash.

 Eduardo showing us the different trails to the falls.
 He said that Devil's Throat (Garganta del Diablo), a long and narrow chasm where half of the river's flow falls, is the most popular viewiing point and we would head here first before it got too crowded.

 Taking the Waterfalls Train into the park.

 We then followed the 1.1 kilometre steel walkway to Garganta del Diablo (The Devil's Throat).

 We were among the first to visit Garganta del Diablo today so luckily there weren't too many other people.